 5 grams Dijon mustard

-15 ml red wine vinegar
+15 millilitres red wine vinegar

-40 ml olive oil
+40 millilitres olive oil

 Fine grain sea salt and freshly ground black pepper

-454 g carrots
+454 grams carrots

-15 g pistachios, chopped
+15 grams pistachios, chopped

 Handful of mint leaves or dill, chopped

-In a small bowl whisk together the mustard, vinegar, salt, and pepper.
+In a small bowl, whisk together the mustard, vinegar, salt, and pepper.
 Whisk in the olive oil.
 Set aside.

-Peel the carrots and then using the peeler shave the carrots into long strips.
+Peel the carrots and then, using the peeler, shave the carrots into long strips.
 Transfer the shaved carrot strips into a bowl and dress with the vinaigrette.
 Add the cheese and toss again.
 Season with salt and pepper.
 Taste and adjust the seasonings.

 Transfer to a serving platter or individual plates and top with the pistachios and the chopped mint or dill leaves.